HongruCai/PersonalWAB/README.md

 ## Overview

 This repository provides the implementation of **PUMA** (Personalized User Memory-enhanced Alignment) and the **PersonalWAB** (Personalized Web Agent Benchmark).
-This project addresses the limitations of existing Large Language Model (LLM)-based Web agents by incorporating personalized data (e.g., user profiles, historical web behaviors) to enhance the understanding of user instructions and customize action execution.
+The project addresses the limitations of current LLM-based Web agents by incorporating personalized data, such as user profiles and historical web behaviors, to improve user instruction understanding and customize actions.

+The benchmark focuses on personalized Web agent tasks like personalized search, recommendation, and review generation.

+We will maintain a **leaderboard** to allow researchers to submit and compare their models' performance on PersonalWAB.
+Details on how to participate and submit results will be released soon.

 ## Installation

 ### Requirements

-- Python 3.9
+- Python 3.11
-- PyTorch
+- PyTorch 2.4.1
-- [List other libraries or tools your project depends on]
+- CUDA 12.5

 To install the required dependencies, run:
 ```bash